Crescent Head is low-key my favorite destination on the east coast of Australia, and that’s saying something!

 #2 SWIM IN KILLICK CREEK

-Next on this list of awesome things to do in Crescent Head is to take a dip in the crystal clear waters of Killick Creek!
+Next on this list of awesome things to do is to take a dip in the crystal clear waters of Killick Creek!

-Situated right around the corner from the famous surf break and just a stone’s throw from Crescent Head Caravan Park, you can simply go for a refreshing dip in the shallow waters of Killick Creek, take the kids for some stand-up paddleboarding or hang out on the creek-side sandbanks in the sun.
+Situated right around the corner from the famous surf break and just a stone’s throw from the Caravan Park, you can simply go for a refreshing dip in the shallow waters of Killick Creek, take the kids for some stand-up paddle boarding or hang out on the creek-side sandbanks in the sun.

-Another cool feature at Killick Creek is an old wooden footbridge that stretches from one side of the creek to the other which can be used on high tide to access more of Crescent Head’s sandy beaches to the north.
+Another cool feature at Killick Creek is an old wooden footbridge that stretches from one side of the creek to the other which can be used on high tide to access more of the sandy beaches to the north.

 #3 PLAY A ROUND OF GOLF